Who were the ancient Greek gods and heroes?

 Watch the video below to find out how another famous Greek hero, Perseus, killed a monster called Medusa.

-What happened to dead Greeks?
+What happened to Greeks when they died?

 The Greeks believed that the dead went to the Underworld.
 This was an underground kingdom ruled by the god Hades.